nuuuwan/news_lk3_data/README.md

 *2024-04-03 14:01:00* · [`adaderanalk`](https://www.adaderana.lk/news/98395/colombo-hc-rejects-keheliyas-revision-application-seeking-bail) · `en`

-The Colombo High Court on Wednesday (03) rejected the revision application filed by former Health Minister Keheliya Rambukwella seeking to be released on bail.
+The Colombo High Court on Wednesday (03) rejected the revision application filed on behalf of former Health Minister Keheliya Rambukwella seeking to be released on bail.

 The order was delivered by High Court Judge Sujeewa Nissanka.

-Legal counsels of Rambukwella, who is in currently remand custody in connection with his alleged complicity in the substandard human intravenous immunoglobulin (IVIG) procurement, had submitted the revision application to the high court on 15 March, after the Maligakanda Magistrate’s Court refused to release the accused on bail.
+Legal counsels of Rambukwella, who is in currently remand custody in connection with his alleged complicity in the substandard human intravenous immunoglobulin (IVIG) procurement, had submitted the revision application to the high court on 15 March, after the Maligakanda Magistrate’s Court refused to release their client on bail.

-In his bail application, filed through his legal counsels, Rambukwella claimed that the Maligakanda Magistrate’s decision to reject bail for him was unlawful.
+In his bail application, Rambukwella claimed that the Maligakanda Magistrate’s decision to reject bail for him was unlawful.
 He also sought the High Court to release him on bail subject to any condition.

 ...